 - Merge down option can merge the layer beneath the active layer resulting in one merged layer.

-- Combine down can merge the active layer and the layer beneath into a layer group.
+- Combining down can merge the active layer and the layer beneath into a layer group.

 Keeping that in mind, we have tried to help you out with the same in this article.
 We have simplified and listed below the steps you can follow to select, move and group multiple layers.

-At the top, on the toolbar, you can find the Layers option.
+At the top, on the toolbar, you can find the Layers option in Procreate.
 Its icon is that of two overlapping squares.
 Press the Toolbar button, to find the entire layers panel for the canvas.
-In this Layers panel, you can find all options to add, delete, select, group and move all the layers you have created.
+In this Layers panel, you can find all options to add, delete, select, move and group all the layers in Procreate you have created.

 On the Layers panel, you will find the list of layers you have created.
 You should select your desired layer simply by tapping on it.